 - Weekends or holidays: 1-866-922-2434

-If my grandchild is taken into care, what will happen next?
+If my grandchild is taken into care by child protection, what will happen next?

 If a child is abused or neglected, the Department of Community Services will try to keep them in their home and to offer services to the parents and child.
 However, this is only as long as the child is safe.
-If a child is in serious danger, the department may remove them from their home and take them into care.
+If a child is in serious risk of harm, the Department may remove a child from the home and take the child into care.

 “Taken into care” means the child is removed from the home and is cared for in a foster family’s home or in another place.
 A “plan of care” is the Nova Scotia government’s term for arrangements that are made about the child.
-Care can be temporary or permanent.
-If a child is taken into care, the department must take the matter to court for a judge to review.
+If a child is taken into care, the Department must take the matter to court for a judge to review.
 This must happen within five days or the child will be returned to their home.

-A child in care may be adopted if the court agrees that is in their best interests.
-A grandparent who wants to adopt their grandchild must ask the court for leave to apply.
+A child who has been placed by court order in the permanent care of the “Minister of Community Services” may be adopted if the court agrees that is in their best interests.
+Generally the Department of Community Services would have to approve your proposal to adopt your grandchild.
 Once a child is adopted, the Department of Community Services is no longer involved, and the parents who adopt the child will make decisions about contact with the child’s birth family.

 Here is more information about child protection.